SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 ---

 ### 2️⃣ Software Deployment:
-I created <ins>2 deployment options</ins> for installing Krisp, to work for each use-case scenario.
+<ins>2 deployment options</ins> were created for installing Krisp, to work for each use-case scenario.

 > OPTION 1: Local deployment `PowerShell`
 >